rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/1-1-superset-di-re.md

 s2
 ```

-* may have multiple disjoint root sets
+- may have several disjoint root sets
-* (s1,s3 disjoint-to s2) - must be true
+- (s1,s3 disjoint-to s2) - must be true

 ```
 possible